Fairytales are Fun

 My favourite tale is Cinderella.
 Why?
 Because she rescues herself.
 She’s told she’s ugly and she’s not to go to the ball – but she goes anyway.
 And she puts on the slipper and wins the Prince.

-In Upon a Time, I’ve written three versions of the Cinderella story: Cinderella as assassin, working to a tight deadline.
+In Welcome to Faery, I’ve written three versions of the Cinderella story: Cinderella as assassin, working to a tight deadline.
 Cynders as (male) chimney sweep.
 But my favourite is the Charming Brands story, where Ash is an assistant in a shoe store.

 Fairy stories are often funny; they’re over-the-top and rarely believable.
 I mean, pumpkins turning into coaches?
 Please.
 But that doesn’t matter.
 We don’t need to believe a tale is true to enjoy it.